zeromq/zproject/README.txt

 zproject lets you mark classes and methods as 'draft' so that they are not installed by default in stable builds.
 This lets you deliver draft APIs to your users, and change them later.

-By default all classes and methods are draft, unless you specify otherwise.
+By default, all classes and methods are draft, unless you specify otherwise.
 To mark the state of a class or method, specify in the project.xml:

 ```
 <class name = "classname" state = "stable" />